-Our Curriculum for Year 3 for the First Half of Autumn Term Context for Learning: Treasure
+Our Curriculum for Year 3 for the First Half of Autumn Term

-Curriculum Area Title of Unit of Work (where appropriate) Brief Description of what is being taught English Big Writing - The Aliens Are Coming!
-In Big Writing Adventures, children become members of the Big Writing Agency where they are assigned different 'writing missions' in which they must respond to requests for help.
+Curriculum Area Title of Unit of Work Brief Description of what is being taught (where appropriate) Big Writing - The In Big Writing Adventures, children become members of the English Aliens Are Coming!
+Big Writing Agency where they are assigned different 'writing missions' in which they must respond to requests for help.
 In this mission children will help aliens to understand more about life on Earth.
 The children will learn how to write a non-chronological report, using paragraphs, headings and sub-headings to organise ideas, using generalising language and using present tense verbs.
-Mathematics Strands covered: Number and place value Addition and subtraction Children will: Identify, represent and estimate numbers using different representations; Read and write numbers up to 1000 in words and numerals; Compare and order numbers up to 1000; Find 10 or 100 more or less than a given number; Count from 0 in multiples of 50 and 100; solve number problems and practical problems using these ideas.
-Add and subtract numbers mentally , including: a three-digit numbers and ones, tens and hundreds; add and subtract numbers with up to three digits using formal written methods of columnar addition and subtraction; Estimate the answer to the calculation and use inverse operations to check the answers; solve problems, including missing number problems, using number facts, place value and more complex addition and subtraction.
-Science Rocks and soils Children will use investigative skills to look at the properties of different rocks and soil types.
-They will compare and group together different kinds of rocks on the basis of their appearance and simple physical properties.
-They will describe in simple terms how fossils are formed when things that have been alive are trapped within rock.
-They will recognise that soils are made from rocks and organic matter.
-Computing E-safety Children will consider some of the possible risks involved in using different forms of media and will learn how to stay safe online.
-Art and Design Self Portraits Anglo Saxon Shields Children will use watercolours and ink to create self-portraits.
-Children will look at examples of different Anglo Saxon shields and use a variety of materials to design and make their own.
-Music Glockenspiels This is a six-week unit of work that introduces the children to learning about the language of music through playing the glockenspiel.
+Strands covered: Children will: Mathematics Number and place Identify, represent and estimate numbers using different value representations; Read and write numbers up to 1000 in Addition and words and numerals; Compare and order numbers up to subtraction 1000; Find 10 or 100 more or less than a given number; Count from 0 in multiples of 50 and 100; solve number problems and practical problems using these ideas.
+Add and subtract numbers mentally, including: a three-digit numbers and ones, tens and hundreds; add and subtract numbers with up to three digits using formal written methods of columnar addition and subtraction; Estimate the answer to the calculation and use inverse operations to check the answers; solve problems, including missing number problems, using number facts, place value and more complex addition and subtraction.
+Rocks and soils Children will use investigative skills to look at the properties Science of different rocks and soil types.
+We will also look at how volcanoes are formed.
+E-safety Children will consider some of the possible risks involved in Computing using different forms of media and will learn how to stay safe online.
+Anglo Saxon Shields Children will look at examples of different Anglo Saxon Art and Design shields and use a variety of materials to design and make their own.
+Glockenspiels This is a six-week unit of work that introduces the children to Music learning about the language of music through playing the glockenspiel.
 The learning is focused around exploring and developing playing skills through the glockenspiel.
-Design and Technology Anglo-Saxon style brooches Children will explore some of the craft skills used in Anglo-Saxon times.
-They will have the opportunity to make Anglo-Saxon style brooches and coil pots made of clay.
+Children will explore some of the craft skills used in Anglo-Anglo-Saxon style coil Design and Saxon times.
+They will have the opportunity to make Anglopots Technology Anglo-Saxon style Saxon style brooches and coil pots made of clay. brooches Invaders and Settlers We will learn about the concept of invaders and settlers, History considering the reasons the Anglo Saxons and Vikings left their own countries and why they chose Britain to live in.
+Children will learn about the Anglo Saxon and Viking struggle for the Kingdom of England and how it has influenced the way England is today.
+Children will learn about some of the main features of life in Anglo Saxon times such as their rulers, the way they dressed and some of their beliefs and the evidence that they left behind.